daos-stack/daos/doc/admin/architecture.md

 When creating a pool, a set of system properties must be defined to configure the different features supported by the pool.
-In addition, user can define their own attributes that will be stored persistently.
+In addition, user can define their attributes that will be stored persistently.

 A pool is only accessible to authenticated and authorized applications.
 Multiple security frameworks could be supported, from NFSv4 access